ms-cleblanc/opus-vad/README.md

 The package that Nuance provides contains the following:
 * shell `scripts` to help automate building the libraries and test apps
 * opus.patch - a patch file applied against libopus to expose the VAD module
-* [OpusVADLib](#opusvadlib) - this folder contains the core opusvad library that you'll use in your applications
+* [OpusVAD](#opusvad) - this folder contains the core opusvad library that you'll use in your applications
-* [OpusVADTool](#opusvadtool) - this folder contains a simple c client for validating the build of the opusvad library
+* [samples/C](#samples) - this folder contains an example of how to use the opusvad library to process audio in 'C'
-* [OpusVADJava](#opusvadjava) - this folder contains a simple java client for validating the jni wrapper provided as part of the build of the opusvad library
+* [samples/java](#samples) - this folder contains an example of how to use the opusvadjava JNI layer to process audio in Java
 ### Scripts

-The `opus-vad` package includes the following scripts:
+The `opus-vad` package includes the following scripts in libopus-build-scripts:

-* mac_install.sh
+* mac.sh
-* ubuntu_install.sh
+* ubuntu.sh
-* centos_install.sh
+* centos.sh
-* build_libopus_android.sh
+* android.sh
-* build_libopus_ios.sh
+* ios.sh

 Use these scripts to: